 - One for the gear you use often.

-- And some space extra gas.
+- One for extra gas.

 Many prefer installing a sturdy plastic cargo box with a hinged lid to the rear cargo rack.
 The lid should have rubber seals to keep the box somewhat water-resistant.